Tel Aviv Graffiti tours, especially in Florentin, have become very popular recently. And in this article, you can find everything you need.

 The short answer is the weekend.
-We did the Tel Aviv Graffiti walk on Saturday evening since it is both a day off, and it is cooler in the evenings.
+We did the Tel Aviv Graffiti walk on Saturday evening since it is both a day off and it is not as hot in the evenings.

-Saturday or Friday evening is the best time for graffiti watching.
-That is because many of graffitis are painted near or on top of the doors of small businesses.
-Moreover, some of those streets are very narrow, and it would be very inconvenient to visit them when there is additional traffic.
-Thus, to see all of them those businesses should be closed.
-Which means visiting on the weekend (not including Friday mornings).
+Saturday or Friday evening is the best time for graffiti-watching.
+That is because much graffitis are painted near or on top of the doors of small businesses.
+Moreover, some of those streets are very narrow, and it would be inconvenient to visit them with additional traffic.
+Thus, those businesses should be closed to see them, which means visiting on weekends (not including Friday mornings).

-If you are visiting in the middle of the week, then you can reach Florentin by public transport.
+If you visit in the middle of the week, you can reach Florentin by public transport.
 But, if you will be visiting during the recommended time mentioned above, then public transportation is not an option (at least not in both directions).
 If you stay or leave nearby, then you can walk or cycle.
-And if you are located further away, then most likely you will need a taxi or a parking place.
+And if you are located further away, you will most likely need a taxi or a parking place.

-As you can see from the map above, Florentin neighborhood is located near Old Jaffa and Neve Tzedek.
-Thus, the First Station paid parking lot is nearby.
-You can also park at Jaffa port and combine Graffiti with a stroll through Jaffa (for additional parking details see A Day In The Old Jaffa).
+As you can see from the map above, the Florentin neighborhood is near Old Jaffa and Neve Tzedek.
+Thus, the paid parking lot of the First Station is nearby.
+You can also park at Jaffa port and combine graffiti with a stroll through Jaffa (for additional parking details, see Old Jaffa).